Email Statuses

 Opened

 This is the second most deceiving status right behind Delivered.
-When we send an email out, our ESP adds a small 1px image known as a tracking image.
-For those email clients that support images (and it is turned on to load by default), when that image is loaded, we get a notification that the message has been opened.
+When an email is sent out from Táve, a small 1px image known as a tracking image is included.
+For those email clients that support images (and it is turned on to load by default), when that image is loaded, Táve gets a notification that the message has been opened.
 There are a couple scenarios where this is may not be exactly true:

-The anti-spam software installed on the client’s server is loading images to verify their safety against viruses, etc. Since the tracking image is loaded, we get a notification it has been opened even though it is just the anti-spam software checking the validity of the images.
+The anti-spam software installed on the client’s server is loading images to verify their safety against viruses, etc. Since the tracking image is loaded, Táve gets a notification it has been opened even though it is just the anti-spam software checking the validity of the images.

 GMail started loading images by default.
 This will trigger an open event, even though the client might not have actually opened the message.